gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Cipher Suite Capabilities

-The DTLS Key Management Method needs to know which cipher suites defined for usage with DTLS 1.3 that are supported by the DTLS chunk and its protection operations block.
+The DTLS Key Management Method needs to know which cipher suites defined for use with DTLS 1.3 that are supported by the DTLS chunk and its protection operations block.
 All TLS cipher suites that are defined are listed in the TLS cipher suite registry {{TLS-CIPHER-SUITES}} at IANA and are identified by a 2-byte value.
 Thus this needs to return a list